kirderf1/aftiktuna/aftiktuna-rust/assets/readme.md

 Special location that is loaded in as the crew ship when starting a new game.

+## `assets/item_types.json`

+Contains a list of item types and properties.
+Note that some items have hardcoded functionality associated with their id.

 ## `assets/loot_table/*.json`

 Each file is a loot table used by game systems to randomly select an item.